 The following is another excerpt from my END OF DAYS article, with a few more things added.

 It beggars belief to understand why so many won’t accept His free gift???
 Because of past conditioning, many who don't believe think that church attendance is a requirement but if they only knew, it's not necessary or about that at all.
 And if you understand the strait gate verses it clearly says there is another way.
-Only those who have made a firm choice and given their hearts and minds to God have a hope, those who refuse, sadly have no hope.
+Only those who have made a firm choice within themselves and given their hearts and minds and their lives to God have a hope, those who refuse, sadly have no hope.
 2nd Thessalonians 2: 10, they perish because they refuse to believe.
 It’s far better to ‘have a realised and acted on belief’ – at least with a hope of salvation, than those who continue blindly along saying I believe, but by mouth only and not living it.
 The rewards for those who truly believe, in far excess, outweighs everything of those who reject it.

 There are so many who have chosen not to live for God and is plain to see all around us – also by the things that are accepted today in the name of equality, which, not that long ago were hidden from view behind closed doors and sadly reflect the degradation of man and will only get worse.
 It says to love the sinner but not the sin.

 The day is coming when we will suffer persecution for our belief, perhaps even death, which Jesus has already told us about and may not only come from complete strangers but from those we love as well.
-Because of man’s predisposition towards sin, it will become even harder to resist the pressure to fall away in apostasy, particularly in the second half of Tribulation.
+Because of man’s predisposition towards sin, it will become even harder to resist the pressures that will surround us to fall away in apostasy, particularly in the second half of Tribulation.
 He gave His all for us; shouldn’t we give our all for Him?

 1st John 1: 9 also appeals: If we confess our sins, He is faithful and just, to forgive our sins, (no matter what they are) and to cleanse us from all unrighteousness.
 Many don’t understand what this gift of salvation really is, which is a stumbling block to them.
 Salvation is a free gift already won for us by the sacrifice of Jesus; we are washed clean by His blood.
-All we have to do is accept Jesus as our saviour, which begins with a simple prayer from the heart – and confess our sins to God daily and repent, which is changing direction.
+All we have to do is accept Jesus as our saviour, which begins with a simple prayer from the heart – and afterwards, confess our sins to God daily and repent, which is changing direction.
 2nd Corinthians 7: 10 says in part, For Godly sorrow worketh repentance to salvation, not to be repented of.
 Confessed sins don’t have to be confessed again because they’ve been dealt with.
 And if we’re truly sincere, He will forgive us.
 THAT’S IT.
 And we only have to ask once for all those past sins to be forgiven, where else can we get forgiveness like that?
 There isn’t one who hasn’t sinned in some form every day, at times without even knowing it and sinful thoughts can assail us the moment we wake – hence the reason for daily confession.
 (It’s not my past sins that worry me; it’s sin in the future, which could cause me to fall away.)
-It is now up to us to avoid turning back – He is very serious in giving it; we must be serious in deserving it.
+It is now up to us to avoid turning back – He is very serious in giving forgiveness; we must be just as serious in deserving it.

 It is before God alone that we sin and confession is to Him alone – though we may feel guilty to another for committing the sin but once confession is made to God we are to press on toward the prize because we have been forgiven.
-No man has the power to forgive sin.
+No man on earth has the power to forgive sin.
 In James 5: 16 it says in part, Confess your faults one to another, that ye may be healed, which is a good thing.
 However if something from your past is troubling you, then prayer is the best answer, asking for the Spirit for guidance who will cause you to know what you should do in regard to others - so be guided by the Spirit and your conscience.
-There is only one sin that is not forgiven, that is rejecting Jesus.
+There is only one sin that is not forgiven and that is rejecting Jesus.
 Blasphemy against the Spirit is the same thing – all 3 are one and the same in spirit.

 Remembering Job: Though He slay me, yet shall I trust in Him.